1990s: Film

 In 1994, former Disney employee Jeffrey Katzenberg founded DreamWorks SKG, which would produce its first two animated films: The Prince of Egypt and Antz which were both aimed more at adults than children and were both critically and commercially successful.
 Toy Story, the first full-length CGI movie, made by Pixar, was released in 1995 and revolutionized animated films.
 In 1998, with the release of DreamWorks's Antz and Pixar's A Bug's Life, the rivalry between DreamWorks and Pixar began between the studios due to the similarities between both films.

 Meanwhile, films by Pixar's parent company, Disney became popular once more when the studio returned to making family-oriented animated musical films.
 Disney Animation was navigating the "Disney Renaissance", through both animated theatrical films and animated television series on the Disney Channel (owned by Walt Disney Television).
 The "Disney Renaissance" began with The Little Mermaid in 1989 and ended with Tarzan in 1999.
 Films of this era include Beauty and the Beast, Aladdin, The Nightmare Before Christmas, The Lion King, Pocahontas, The Hunchback of Notre Dame, Hercules, and Mulan.

 Japanese anime films remained popular throughout the 1990s with the release of Studio Ghibli films such as Only Yesterday, Porco Rosso, Pom Poko, Whisper of the Heart, Princess Mononoke (which became the highest-grossing anime film at the time) and My Neighbors the Yamadas.
 Other significant anime films which gained cult status include Roujin Z, Ramayana: The Legend of Prince Rama, Patlabor 2: The Movie, Ninja Scroll, Street Fighter II: The Animated Movie, Ghost in the Shell, Memories, The End of Evangelion, Perfect Blue, and Jin-Roh: The Wolf Brigade.

+The British stop-motion animated film series Wallace & Gromit, which started in 1989 with A Grand Day Out, became a cultural phenomenon in this decade, and now has been expanded with over four short films and two feature-length films.

-Other significant animated films have also gained cult status, such as The Iron Giant, Batman: Mask of the Phantasm, A Goofy Movie, Cats Don't Dance, We're Back!
-A Dinosaur's Story, Ferngully: The Last Rainforest, Quest for Camelot, Anastasia, and Kirikou and the Sorceress.
+Other significant animated films have also gained cult status, such as The Iron Giant, Batman: Mask of the Phantasm, A Goofy Movie, Cats Don't Dance, All Dogs Go to Heaven 2, Wakko's Wish, Ferngully: The Last Rainforest, Anastasia, and Kirikou and the Sorceress.